 Stroock & Stroock & Lavan LLP

 Stroock & Stroock & Lavan LLP is led by New York-based Laura Goldbard George, who is particularly active in the software and technology sectors.
 Recent highlights have included acting for ProSight Global in its trademark infringement case against Amimon for the unauthorized use of the trademark ProSight for drone-related equipment.
-Jason Sebel is also recommended in the New York office.
+Jason Sobel joined Brown Rudnick LLP in March 2021.

 Accruit and Paysafe Acquisition